Bancontact

 The Bancontact method uses the standard format for callbacks to deliver refund results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 10.00 EUR
+The following is the example of a callback with information about a 10.00 EUR refund made in the 211 project.

 {